-In June 2012, the Governmental Accounting Standards Board (GASB) issued Statement No. 68 "Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27".
-This statement, which is effective for fiscal periods beginning after June 15, 2014, will not have any effect on the District's financial reporting.
+In June 2015, the Governmental Accounting Standards Board (GASB) issued Statement No. 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
+This statement, which is effective for fiscal periods beginning after June 15, 2017, will not have any effect on the District's financial reporting.